mlhartme/stool/README.md

 When invoked without arguments, all variables are printed, together with the documentation available.
 When invoked with one or more *key*s, the respective variables are printed.
-When invoked with one or more assignments, the respective variables are changed.
+When invoked with one or more assignments or minus, the respective variable values a fixed to the specified value or a fixed value is removed.

-Changing variables adjusts the Kubernetes workload, pods will be replaced when as needed to apply the change.

-Note that the `config` command is meant for temporary changes, e.g. to test if a configuration change fixes a problem.
-All config changes get lost with the next `publish` -- unless you repeat the modification in the publish arguments.
+A fixed variable sticks to specified value; in contrast: none-fixed variables are re-evaluated by the `publish` or `config` commands.

 *str* may contain `{}` to refer to the previous value.
 You can use this, e.g., to append to a value:
 `sc config "metadataComment={} append this"`.